What Is Predictive Analytics: Definition and More. | Updated 2025

 Regression Analysis

-Regression is a fundamental predictive analytics technique used to estimate the relationship between a dependent variable and one or more independent variables.
+Regression Analysis is a fundamental predictive analytics technique used to estimate the relationship between a dependent variable and one or more independent variables.
 It answers questions like: How does a change in one factor influence an outcome?
+To master regression and other core analytical techniques, explore Become a Data Analyst a step-by-step guide that covers essential skills, tools, and career pathways for aspiring data professionals.

 • Decision Trees: Simple tree-like models that split data based on feature values.